dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-3-VAULT.md

-# Provision Vault for dal-indigo
+# Provision Vault for dal-indigo-core-1

 This guide covers the overall setup of the Vault instance deployed as part of `wave-3`.